edzhangsy/CS277/README.md

 ## ML Model Running on Pytorch

-For our ML model, we took an existing Pytorch implementation of a basic 2-layer neural network training on the MNIST dataset.
+For our ML model, we took an existing Pytorch implementation of a basic 2-layer neural network training on the [MNIST dataset](https://git-disl.github.io/GTDLBench/datasets/mnist_datasets/).

-We have made some modifications to the *mnist.py* file where it writes the weights and biases vectors into a json file allowing us to call SEAL and encrypt the training vectors directly with FHE.
+We have made some modifications to the `mnist.py` file where it writes the weights and biases vectors into a json file allowing us to then call TenSEAL and encrypt the training tensors directly with FHE.

-When we complete our Federated Learning model, the client will call the *replace_weights_mnist.py* where it will load the averaged weights returned by the Aggregator and resume training.
+When we complete our Federated Learning model, the client will call the `replace_weights_mnist.py` where it will load the averaged weights returned by the Aggregator and resume training.

+## Senarios

+In this section we will describe in more detail the the simulation logic for each senario.

-## Base Case
+### Base Case

 For the Base Case, the `Client Nodes` will begin by training its ML models locally.
 Then after some training iterations, the client will send its parameters up to the `Aggregator Nodes`.
 In this senario, our `Switch Nodes` will act as dumb switches that simply forward the files as they come up to the `Aggregator Nodes`.

 Once the `Aggregator Node` receives all the necessary files it will aggregate, average them, then send the new set of files back to all `Client Nodes`.

 Finally, once the `Client Nodes` receives the files back from the `Aggregator Node`, it will updates its values in the ML model and continue training through a warmstart.

-## Base Case with FHE
+### Base Case with FHE

 Aggregator begins the process with calling `../mnist_model/ckks_init.py` file
 - This file generates a context used in our FHE